mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

 I recently started experimenting with Nix and NixOS.
 Nix is a tool that allows you to define your software environment from code, and NixOS allows you to define your entire operating system configuration in code.

-The Raspberry Pi is a good system for experimenting with new technology, so I decided to install NixOS on my Raspberry Pi 4.
+The Raspberry Pi is a good hardware for experimentation, so I decided to install NixOS on my Raspberry Pi 4.
 Most of the tutorials for installing NixOS on a Raspberry Pi 4 are incomplete or out of date, so I decided to write one that works as of 2023.

-I'm a newcomer to NixOS, so this guide is geared toward beginners.
+I'm a newcomer to NixOS, so this guide is for Nix beginners, but I assume you have basic familiarity with Raspberry Pi and Linux.

 ## Requirements